hoehermann/purple-gowhatsapp/README.md

 * Display receipts in conversation window.
 * Join group chat via link.
-* Option to log out explicitly.
 * Option to refresh contacts.
 * After download succeeds, write link to chat (for bitlbee).
+* Have a virtual contact to send control commands to (e.g. display version, update contacts, logout).

 These features will not be worked on: